 Since you will be working with ink and brushes, an inkstone will be essential.
 Ink stones can be made from a variety of materials such as stone, porcelain, bronze, iron, or clay.
 Learn more from Inkston’s ink stone buyers guide.

 Best Japanese calligraphy sets

 Interested in giving Japanese calligraphy a try?
 If so, then check out these two excellent calligraphy sets that are ideal for both beginner and intermediate level skills.

 The Kuretake calligraphy set is ideal for beginners and has everything you need to get started.
 Included with the kit is a hard case with a tea plate, 180ml quality black Sumi ink, two brushes (thick and thin), a fudemaki (roll-up brush holder), a suzuri (inkstone), paperweight, a poly pitcher and a Japanese paper clip.
 Also, if you’re entirely new to the art, then you’ll be glad to know that they have included a guidance booklet to help you get started.

 The product weighs 2.8 pounds and has dimensions of 12.2 x 1.8 x 8.5 inches.

 9 Piece Japanese calligraphy set

-This 9 piece Japanese calligraphy set is ideally suited for not only beginners and intermediates but also for teachers.
-Included with the set is a clear case that is easy to carry around, a calligraphy mat, a Japanese paperweight, an inkstone, an ink stick, three different brushes and a bag of 100 calligraphy paper sheets.
+This nine-piece Japanese calligraphy set is ideally suited for not only beginners and intermediates but also teachers.
+Included with the set is a clear case that is easy to carry around, a calligraphy mat, a Japanese paperweight, an inkstone, an ink stick, three different brushes, and a bag of 100 calligraphy paper sheets.